airr-community/airr-standards/docs/packages/airr-R/overview.rst

     install_github("airr-community/airr-standards/lang/R@master")

 Note, using ``install_github`` will not build the documentation.
-To generate the documentation, clone the repository and build as normal.
-Then run the following R commands from the package root ``lang/R``::
+To generate the documentation, clone the repository, and then build as normal using the following R commands from the package root ``lang/R``::

     library(devtools)
     install_deps(dependencies=T)
     document()
     install()
-    test()

 .. include:: about.rst